 What is COVID-19?

 COVID-19 is a respiratory illness caused by the SARS-CoV-2 virus.
-The virus is constantly changing and can lead to the emergence of variants that may have new characteristics, including different ways of spreading.
+The virus is constantly changing and can lead to the emergence of variants that may have new traits, like different ways of spreading or how sick it makes people.

 Who gets COVID-19 and how?